 Do conveyance deeds require notarization?

-A deed must be signed by the grantor and, as a condition to recordation, be acknowledged before a Notary.
+A deed must be signed by the grantor and, as a condition to recording the deed in the land records, be acknowledged before a Notary.
 A few states allow proof of execution by subscribing witness in lieu of an acknowledgment if the grantor is unable to appear in person before a Notary.

-What types of loan document packages include a conveyance deed?
+Which types of transactions include a conveyance deed?

 Related Articles: